PhysicsPdx wrote:I would be more concerned that you knowingly plagiarized.

 zxcv wrote:asouljahman wrote:There may be nothing wrong with looking at a solution set for inspiration -- that's what we do when we talk over problems with our classmates all the time.
 But cite it properly and at the least demonstrate that you understand what you're writing by doing the work yourself!
 Copying someone else's words as your own is wrong and should not be tolerated.

-Users browsing this forum: corebake, Google Adsense [Bot] and 5 guests
+Users browsing this forum: grenupet and 6 guests